someflydays/physics-simulation/scripts/README.md

-# Scripts for setup, build automation, and utilities.
+# Scripts for Setup, Build Automation, and Utilities.